 The FerrAus Pilbara Project is located northwest of Robertson Range and 35 kilometres east of BHP's mining operations and rail infrastructure at Jimblebar.
 The FerrAus Pilbara Project is a combination of the Davidson Creek Iron Ore Project, the Robertson Range Iron Ore Project and the Murramunda Iron Ore Project.

 Highlights

-- Completion of a scoping study.
+- Completion of a pre-feasibility study.

-- Commencement of a pre-feasibility study.
+- Maiden Ore Reserve of 126 million tonnes.

-- Pre-feasibility study and definitive feasibility study due for completion by November 2010 and early 2011, respectively.
+- Definitive feasibility study due for completion by early 2011.

 Resources